Getting Started as a Virtual Assistant

 A VA can be the backbone of a business and the right-hand person to the owner of the company.

-The VA industry has grown a great deal since it started in the 1990s; there are almost 2 billion clients are using virtual assistants today!
+The VA industry has grown a great deal since it started in the 1990s; almost two billion clients are using virtual assistants today!

 Exciting, right?
 And, there are MANY different ways to serve your clients as a VA.

-Before you dive in though, you’ll want to decide if becoming a VA is really a right fit for you.
+Before you dive in though, you’ll want to decide if becoming a VA is really the right fit for you.

 This post includes links to affiliate products.
 Please review my privacy page for more on this.
 Thanks